 - The majority of chemicals approved by the FDA have never been tested for safety.

 Modern disposable diapers have come a long way, right?
 They’ve gotten thinner, the core has gotten more absorbent than ever, they even look cute!

 Disposable diapers have become a rather complex product that’s actually quite genius in its own way.
-But before you reach for that next box of diapers, why not get informed about this whole diaper business and the problematic chemicals that may be lurking in your child’s diaper?
+But before you reach for that next box, why not get informed about this whole diaper business and the problematic chemicals that may be lurking in your child’s diaper?

 Chemicals in disposable diapers:

 • Sodium polyacrylate

 A diaper’s absorbent core consists of the combination of wood pulp fluff and super-absorbent polymers (SAP).
 Super-absorbent polymers are the key to disposable diaper absorbency and are used by virtually all disposable diaper manufacturers, green or not.